 Health and Social Care and Child Development

 Triple Science – Biology, Chemistry and Physics

-A ‘Subject Blocking Sheet’ is provided at the back of the Guided Pathways Booklet to support students in identifying the subjects that they will study in years 9 to 11.
-Students will be asked to identify a first and a second preference for subjects in each block using an online form.
-Please note that, although we make every effort to run courses it will depend on the number of students in the group.
+Students will also be asked to identify three reserve subjects as although we make every effort to run courses it will depend on the number of students in the group and the resources available.
 There may also be certain combinations of subjects that we are unable to accommodate.